wp-plugins/wp-easycart/trunk/readme.txt

 Yes you can!
 Simply go to the widgets page, and drag over the specials widget to any widget area.
 You can then check a box on the product you want to display in the specials area.

 = How do I add a vertical or horizontal store menu to my WordPress site? = Simply go to the widgets page, and drag over the store menu widget to any widget area.
+You may also go to the WordPress -> appearances -> menus and setup menus from the new Store Items category list.

 = How do I add categories, manufacturers, or price range filters to my WordPress site? = Simply go to the widgets page, and drag over the widget corresponding to the filter you wish to display to any widget area.